build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ## Cleanup

-We have now reached the end of this tutorial, we learned how to create workflows, pull request, how to use actions - to create ChangeSet, to deploy CloudFormation stack and to run cfn-lint on our template before we make infrastructure changes. you can further explore the features of CodeCatalyst like inviting team members, or creating issues.
-If you no longer wish to explore further, then delete all the resources we created here.
-Cleanup CloudFormation stacks in your AWS account.
+We have now reached the end of this tutorial: we learned how to create workflows, how to pull request, how to use actions - to create ChangeSet, to deploy CloudFormation stack and to run cfn-lint on our template before we make infrastructure changes.
+You can further explore the features of CodeCatalyst like inviting team members, or creating issues.
+If you no longer wish to explore, then delete all the resources we created here.
+Clean up CloudFormation stacks in your AWS account.
 Open the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation), delete the `PreProdEnvStack` and `CodeCatalyst-IAM-roles`.

 To delete the project we created in CodeCatalyst.
 In the left-hand navigation, go to `Project settings`, click on `Delete project`, and follow the instructions to delete the project.

-Lastly, to delete the CodeCatalyst space, goto [CodeCatalyst dashboard](https://codecatalyst.aws/spaces/), then `Space settings` tab and click on `Delete space`.
+Lastly, to delete the CodeCatalyst space, go to [CodeCatalyst dashboard](https://codecatalyst.aws/spaces/), then `Space settings` tab and click on `Delete space`.

 </br>

 ## Conclusion

 Congratulations!
 You've now learned how to deploy Infrastructure as Code using CloudFormation with CodeCatalyst, and can deploy any infrastructure changes using a pull request workflow.
-If you enjoyed this tutorial, found an issues, or have feedback us, [please send it our way!](https://pulse.buildon.aws/survey/DEM0H5VW)
+If you enjoyed this tutorial, found any issues, or have feedback us, [please send it our way!](https://pulse.buildon.aws/survey/DEM0H5VW)